protocultor/SmolPlayer/README.md

 It needed some Raspberry Pi support, which is why this fork exists.
 Still, this should be platform-agnostic enough for people to enjoy it, no matter their system.

-Note that there are some features that no longer work, like searching for music from inside the app; this affects the original versions too.
+Note that there might be some features that no longer work; this affects the original versions too.
+There are others that have been "resurrected", like searching on the 'url entry' bar.
-If you have any problems outside these, please let me know.
+If you are missing something, please let me know.

 Thanks to the original authors.